hokhyk/JLPT-N5-N1-Japanese-Vocabulary-Anki/README.md

 - Import into each deck the appropriate .csv file that was generated.
 - Import the common.csv file into the outmost/root deck
 - Import with "import even if existing note has same first field" setting in anki.
+- Import common first, then N1, then N2, e.t.c., and N5 last.
+This ensures that words tagged with multiple tags (e.g. N3, N5) are listed in the simplest level (N5).

 The result should be a fully populated deck of the above structure.